Death Blow Barbarian Endgame Build Guide

 If you haven't unlocked the final setup or found the top Runes, you can also benefit from these options:

-• Cir / Tam - Good early game alternatives to generate offerings.
+- Cir - As a strong early game Ritual Rune to generate offerings.

-• Gar - A strong early game Invocation Rune option when trying to reach 100% Critical Strike Chance.
+- Gar - As a strong early game Invocation Rune when trying to reach 100% Critical Strike Chance.

-• Yax - A very strong 200 offering Ritual Rune that triggers whenever you use a healing potion.
+- Yax - A decent Ritual Rune offering a massive 200 offering in one go when you use a healing potion.

-• Tec - A cheap Invocation Rune that allows temporary use of the Earthquakes and Bul-Kathos Aspects.
+- Tec - A cheap Invocation Rune that allows temporary use of the Earthquakes or Bul-Kathos Aspects.

 Learn more about Runes and how they work in our dedicated Runewords Overview and Runewords Tier List.